-The Clerk is accountable to the Council rather than any individual councillor, not even the Chair.
+The role of the Clerk is twofold, and they are accountable to the Council rather than any individual councillor, not even the Chair.
 The Clerk is the professional advisor to the Council on matters of policy and delivers the Council's decisions i.e. carries out the instructions of the Council.